gc-victor/query/README.md

 ### Query Server With Proxy

 Query allows you to set a proxy to an App in the same VM.
-It provides you access to the databases directly from your application while enjoying the benefits of using Query, such as [Query CLI](https://github.com/gc-victor/query/blob/main/README.md#cli) or [Query API](https://github.com/gc-victor/query/blob/main/README.md#apis) or  [Query Studio](https://github.com/gc-victor/query-studio).
+It provides you access to the databases directly from your application while enjoying the benefits of using Query, such as [Query CLI](https://github.com/gc-victor/query/blob/main/README.md#cli), [Query API](https://github.com/gc-victor/query/blob/main/README.md#apis) and  [Query Studio](https://github.com/gc-victor/query-studio).

 ### How to use it